-During all phases of the Project, including decommissioning, should such conditions arise that the general public requires notification (such as Project changes requiring notifications) the public will be notified through newspaper and direct/general mailout, if required.
-Should agencies such as the local municipality or the MOE require notification, they will be sent the information directly by email, mail or telephone conversation.
+During all phases of the Project, including decommissioning, should such conditions arise that the general public requires notification (such as Project changes requiring notifications) the public will be notified through newspaper and direct/general mail out, if required.
+Should agencies such as the local municipality or the Ministry of the Environment require notification, they will be sent the information directly by email, mail or telephone conversation.
 All communications will be documented and kept on file by Northland.